TimofeiKabakov/TCP-Dictionary-Server/README.md

 This code implements a TCP client-server model.
 The server maintains an in-memory dictionary and listens for commands from the client to manipulate or retrieve data from this dictionary.
 The client allows a user to issue these commands and see the results.

+# Instructions on how to run the program:

+1. Open TWO terminals
+2. Run make command in on of the terminals
+3. In the terminal for sever, run
+   $ ./server <port-number>
+   Here, the <port-number> argument has to be an integer between 30000 and 40000
+4. In the terminal for client, run
+   $ ./client <hostname> <port-number>
+   Here, the <port-number> should be the same as in step 2 and <hostname> should be the name of the machine you are running your SERVER on
+5. Now you can do all the operations required in the spec: add, getvalue, getall, remove, quit

 ## On the client side (client.c):

 - I create a single socket "sockfd" that allows us to connect() to the server and send() the commands read from stdin.